 Increases in net loss can be seen in the quarter ended January 31, 2019 due to exploration on the Company's Clayton Valley property.
-Another factor that can cause an increase in net loss during the October 31, 2019, and April 30, 2019 quarters has been the increased legal costs due to the Company's previous litigation dispute, and the acquisition of new Clayton Valley lode claims.
+Another factor that can cause an increase in net loss during the October 31, 2019 quarter has been the increased legal costs due to the Company's previous litigation dispute, and the acquisition of new Clayton Valley lode claims.